Introducing Visitor Feedback: Hear From Every Person Who Scans

 What visitors see on the scan page

-The scan popup now has a small, unobtrusive block at the bottom: "Was this helpful?" with a thumbs-up and thumbs-down button, plus a "Report issue" link.
+The scan popup now has a small, unobtrusive block at the bottom: a single "Report issue" link.

-Tapping "Report issue" opens a small text box.
-Visitors can describe the problem: "QR code is peeling off," "This marker is actually on the wrong side of the hallway," "Searched for 'bathroom' and got no results."
-The comment is attached to the marker and the issue type is logged separately from the helpful/not-helpful votes.
+Tapping it opens a text box.
+Visitors describe the problem in their own words: "QR code is peeling off," "This marker is actually on the wrong side of the hallway," "Searched for 'bathroom' and got no results."
+A short description is required before the report can be sent — that is deliberate.
+It keeps the inbox full of signal rather than one-tap noise, and every entry your team reviews is a specific, actionable comment attached to a specific marker.

 There is no account required, no email, no phone number.
 Anonymous by design.
-This is deliberate — research from the same Qualtrics study has shown that requiring identifying information cuts feedback rates by 60-70% on average.
+This is deliberate too — research from Qualtrics has shown that requiring identifying information cuts feedback rates by 60-70% on average.

 What admins see in the inbox

-Feedback flows into a new inbox in the admin app at /feedback/.
-The default view shows all open feedback — votes and issue reports that have not been acknowledged.
+Feedback flows into a dedicated inbox in the admin area.
+The default view shows all open reports that have not yet been acknowledged.

-Filters at the top let admins switch between Open / Resolved / All, and narrow by type (Helpful, Not helpful, Issue).
-A count badge in the sidebar shows open items so you see at a glance when there is something new.
+Filters at the top let admins switch between Open, Resolved, and All.
+A count badge in the sidebar shows open items, so you can see at a glance when something new has come in.

-Each row shows the type, the marker, the map and site, any comment, and a one-click "Mark resolved" button.
-Click it, the row moves to the resolved list, and the badge count drops.
-If you change your mind, the resolved view has a "Reopen" button for every row.
+Each row shows the marker, the map and site it belongs to, the visitor's description, and a one-click "Mark resolved" button.
+Click it and the row moves to the resolved list, and the badge count drops.
+Change your mind later?
+The resolved view has a "Reopen" button on every row.

-The inbox is built for the reality of facilities work: you are doing ten other things, and this needs to take 30 seconds — not 30 minutes.
+The inbox is built for the reality of facilities work: you are already juggling ten other things, and this needs to take 30 seconds — not 30 minutes.

 Example: a hospital catching a broken sign within hours